With the ruler on, we can cover how to use tabs and set margins. The ruler is used to show to show the positions of tab stops and margins.

-Here in this example, we see our left margin is set at 2 inches and our left is set at 4 inches, giving us 2 inches of horizontal printable area.
+Here in this example, we see our left margin is set at two inches and our left is set at four inches, giving us two inches of horizontal printable area.
 The margin indicators are the bottom arrows, while top arrow is a hanging indent, which we’ll cover in the very next section.

-On a normal document, the left and right margins default to 1 inch and 6 ½ inches.
-This means on a regular 8.5 x 11 sheet of paper, you will have 1-inch margins where print will not appear, giving you 6.5 inches of horizontal printable area.
+On a normal document, the left and right margins default to one-inch and 6 ½ inches.
+This means on a regular 8.5 x 11 sheet of paper, you will have one-inch margins where print will not appear, giving you 6.5 inches of horizontal printable area.

 To move margins and the hanging indent, hover over each one with the mouse pointer until it changes to arrows and then drag them to the size you desire.